Mr4Mike4/parser_apk_info/README.md

 # parser_apk_info

-Library for obtaining information about the apk file
+Package for obtaining information about the apk file